Amid Rapid U.S. Growth, Provoke Solutions Appoints Brendon Ford as COO

 "I have spent most of my career helping Provoke establish itself as a top-tier firm in New Zealand and the U.S., and now we’re ready for the next step," said Ford.
 "My goal is to prepare Provoke for growth and open new channels for employees to be promoted to senior roles.
 We expect fast growth in the near future, and my job is to make sure we’re ready to scale with our growth targets.”

-A native New Zealander, Ford will support Lin’s initiative to expand Provoke’s U.S. client base.
-He was recognised by Microsoft as an Office 365 Most Valuable Professional (MVP), an award given to exceptional technical community leaders of Microsoft’s peer-to-peer communities.
+A native New Zealander, Ford lives in Seattle and will support Lin’s initiative to expand Provoke’s U.S. client base.
+He has been recognized by Microsoft as an Office 365 Most Valuable Professional (MVP), an award given to exceptional technical community leaders of Microsoft’s peer-to-peer communities.

 “I’m very grateful to have Brendon, who has been there through every stage of Provoke’s development, help me map out the next period of growth,” said Lin.
 “He has a deep understanding of what kind of talent we need on our teams today and in the next few years.
 Our main focus will be to scale our operations on both sides of the Pacific, and his deep in-the-field and management experience will hasten that process.”